erenaltun91/starbucks_capstone_challenge/README.md

 # Project 6 of the Data Scientist Nanodegree Program - Starbucks Capstone Challenge
 This project uses demographic, transaction and offer data to find demographic groups which respond best to certain offer types.
+I also tried to build a model to predict if an offer will be colpleted and and I treid to build a classification model to predict the offer type.

 ## Installations
 - Download .rar-file from data directory